rubix1138/createBookwyrmSitemap/README.md

 # createBookwyrmSitemap
 Create a sitemap for a Bookwyrm site

 This is a python script to build a sitemap from all the books in your bookwrym database.

+# Installation
 This uses xml_sitemap_writer which isn't installed by default on a bookwyrm server.
 This was written for a dockerless setup.
 You will need to adjust the instructions below for a dockerized bookwyrm server.
 ```
 sudo su - bookwyrm
 cd /opt/bookwyrm